renelindsay/vkSamples/libs/vkUtils/Vexel/README.md

 - [**gl3w**](https://github.com/skaslev/gl3w): A lightweight OpenGL extension loader generator.
 - **vulkan_wrapper**: Previously included in the Android NDK.

-These tools laid the groundwork for VEXEL, and we thank their authors for their contributions to the Vulkan ecosystem.

 ## Contributing

 Contributions are welcome!
 Please submit issues or pull requests via the GitHub repository.